BenBenCHAK/HKUST_SmartCarSimulator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change. -->

 ## Authors and acknowledgment
-Contact me at <whchak@connect.ust.hk> or find me directly if you find any bugs.
+Contact me at <whchak@connect.ust.hk> or find me directly if you find any bugs or need any aids.

 <!--
 ## License